Courtesy: Destiny Photography, by permission from Upsplash

 Our work is organised around two core concepts.
 Epistemic dependency examines how authority is constituted through unequal relations of recognition, extraction, and reliance: whose knowledge and labour become indispensable, under what conditions, and at what cost.
 Ecological servitude investigates how the natural world is increasingly enrolled as functional, restorative, and even salvific labouring infrastructure within regimes of sustainability, repair, and environmental governance.

-These concepts animate four interlinked research areas: epistemic, extractive, submerged, and disposable dependencies.
-Across all four, we draw together ethnographic, historical, and artistic methods to trace both the concealed dynamics and the hyper-visible struggles that shape oceanic and littoral worlds.
+These concepts animate four interlinked research areas: epistemic-extractive, submerged, and disposable relations of historically-informed strong asymmetric dependencies.
+Across all three thematic areas, we draw together ethnographic, historical, and artistic methods to trace both the concealed dynamics and the hyper-visible struggles that shape oceanic and littoral worlds.
+The varied themes we engage with include heritage governance below the waterline, securitised conservation, post-extractivist repair and carework often under precarious conditions, dark sites and the spectral afterlives of containing shipping.

 Funding